GodolphinCapitalManagement/defers/README.md

-This repo contains scripts that process the data and estimate the parameters of a survival model in a mixed-model Bayesian framework and presented in [Loan Payment Deferments Due to Labor Market Shocks: A Case Study}] (https://github.com/GodolphinCapitalManagement/corona/corona.pdf).
+This repo contains scripts that process the data and estimate the parameters of a survival model in a mixed-model Bayesian framework and presented in [Loan Payment Deferments Due to Labor Market Shocks: A Case Study] (https://github.com/GodolphinCapitalManagement/corona/corona.pdf).
 While the files in this repo are all python scripts, they are derived from jupyter notebooks using the Jupytext extension and can be converted to such using the